Overview

 - An Ancient House: One of the best-preserved merchant homes in Hoi An, over two centuries old, showcasing a seamless fusion of Chinese, Japanese, and local architectural elements.

-- Hoi An Central Market: Located by the Thu Bon River, the market bursts with color and life — filled with the aromas of herbs and spices, vibrant fabrics, and stalls selling fresh local produce, seafood, and handicrafts.
+- Hoi An Central Market: Located by the Thu Bon River, the market bursts with colour and life — filled with the aromas of herbs and spices, vibrant fabrics, and stalls selling fresh local produce, seafood, and handicrafts.

 - Precious Heritage Art Gallery Museum (optional, time permitting): Founded by French photographer Réhahn Croquevielle, this museum celebrates Vietnam’s diverse ethnic cultures through striking portraits, authentic costumes, and personal stories gathered from across the country.